This Australian Hereford stud gets it right, time after time

 Hard work, guts and determination?
 The right piece of land?
 Clever and meticulous attention to cattle breeding and genetics?
 Or is it just a nice combination of all of these?
 Certainly, behind Amos-Vale Herefords you will find a family with a love for good quality cattle.
 Mark and Wendy Campion, along with sons Matthew and Bradyn continue the Hereford vision that Noel and Marie commenced from the original “Amos-Vale” property and testify to the versatility of the wonderful Hereford breed.

-Fifty-one years after the purchase of carefully selected cows, Amos-Vale Hereford stud remains well-positioned to carry the breed into the future.
+Since 1967, after the purchase of carefully selected cows, Amos-Vale Hereford stud remains well-positioned to carry the breed into the future.
 From those foundation female cows, no further females have been introduced and the Campion family have bred a herd with a genetic pool that is strong enough to produce consistent, predictable and profitable Hereford bulls.
 Top priority at Amos-Vale Herefords, Mark tells us, is to join their cows to the most suitable genetics that will produce progeny to do the job for the people that buy them.

 “It’s easy to breed one or two good bulls,” Mark explains, “But the true test of a stud’s breeding program lies in the genetic strength of your cow herd and their ability to put together quality, consistent, even lines of Hereford bulls.”